Steve-Mcl/node-red-contrib-image-tools/README.md

   * Over 40 image function built in with many more possible by using [convolution kernels](https://en.wikipedia.org/wiki/Kernel_(image_processing))
   * Perform 1 or more images processes in each node
     * TIP: you can convert a function to batch JSON my clicking the button adjacent to the function dropdown field
-  * All function parameters can be either fixed or passed in my msg/flow/global
+  * All function parameters can be either fixed or passed in by msg/flow/global
   * Can output image data as a buffer or base64 string.
   * All functions and parameters are self doumenting - a tip under each item in the node editor helps the user